Willy-JL/F95Checker/README.md

 #### What the settings do:
  - **Open Pages as Saved HTML**: when you open a webpage it will be first downloaded and then opened as an html file; this is useful because it allows you to view links and spoilers without logging in on the browser
+ - **Refresh Completed Games**: when this is **disabled** completed games will not be checked, meaning that refreshing will be faster but of course you might miss out on smaller hotfixes or expansions to those games
  - **Auto Sort**: how the game list will get sorted
  - **Max Retries per Request**: how many times a web request to F95Zone will be retried before failing
  - **Max Threads per Request**: how many threads will be used to refresh, generally speaking should be same or higher than the count of games you have; just leaving it at 100 will let it adjust as needed